Engineering Design Graphics Petro/Industrial Specialty, Level 2 Certificate

 San Jacinto College offers three Level 2 Certificates, including: Architectural/Civil/Structural, Mechanical, and Petro/Industrial.
-The Level 2 Certificate is comprised of 45 semester credit hours of Engineering Design Graphics (EDG) technical coursework, three (3) semester credit hours of mathematics, and three (3) semester credit hours of Speech.
+The Level 2 Certificate is comprised of 45 semester credit hours (SCH) of Engineering Design Graphics (EDG) technical coursework, three (3) SCH of mathematics, and three (3) SCH of Speech for a total of 51 SCH.
 This is a fast-track award for those wishing to concentrate their studies in EDG and enter the job market as soon as possible.

 Plan of Study

 Central, North, and South campuses

 |DFTG 1305||Introduction to Technical Drawing||3|